bitpart-xyz/bit-dhcp-utility/README.md

 # support
 This product is offered without support.
 We will be able to take suggestions via Discord or Git Hub.

+# license
+This software is released using the GNU General Public License 3.0.